 - Bundled Software: Yes

-The only other mini MIDI controller currently available with aftertouch is the CME Xkey 25, however, it lacks a ton of features that the MPK Mini MK2 has.
+The only other small MIDI controller currently available with aftertouch is the CME Xkey 25, however, it lacks a ton of features that the MPK Mini MK2 has.

 What is aftertouch?
 Aftertouch is the MIDI data that is sent while pressure is applied to the keyboard after the key has been already struck.
 This means while you are holding down the key.